kfoltman/calfbox/README.md

 Originally intended as a standalone instrument for Linux and embedded devices (USB TV Sticks) it can be used as Python module as well.

+# Packaging
+If you are a packager and want to create a binary package for your distribution please package only the python module.
+The binary executable is not maintained and untested at the moment.
+It should not be used by anyone.

 # Calfbox as Python Module
 Calfbox can be used as a Python module that can be imported to create short scripts or full fledged programs ( https://www.laborejo.org/software ).